portainer/portainer-docs/docs/source/agent.rst

 Purpose
 =======

-The purpose of the agent is to work around a Docker API limitation.
-When using the Docker API to manage a Docker environment, the user interactions with specific resources (containers, networks, volumes and images) are limited to these available on the node targeted by the Docker API request.
+The Portainer Agent is a workaround for a Docker API limitation when using the Docker API to manage a Docker environment.
+The user interactions with specific resources (containers, networks, volumes and images) are limited to those available on the node targeted by the Docker API request.

-Docker Swarm mode introduce the concept of cluster of Docker nodes.
-With that concept, it also introduces the services, tasks, configs and secrets which are cluster aware resources.
-This means that you can query for the list of service or inspect a task inside any node on the cluster as long as you're executing the Docker API request on a manager node.
+Docker Swarm mode introduces a concept which is the clustering of Docker nodes.
+It also adds services, tasks, configs and secrets which are cluster-aware resources.
+Cluster-aware means that you can query for a list of services or inspect a task inside any node on the cluster, as long as you’re executing the Docker API request on a manager node.

-Containers, networks, volumes and images are node specific resources, not cluster aware.
-If you want to get the list of all the volumes available on the node number 3 inside your cluster, you need to execute the request to query the volumes on that specific node.
+Containers, networks, volumes and images are node specific resources, not cluster-aware.
+When you, for example, want to list all the volumes available on a node inside your cluster, you will need to send a query to that specific node.

-The agent purpose aims to solve that issue and make the containers, networks and volumes resources cluster aware while keeping the Docker API request format.

-This means that you only need to execute one Docker API request to retrieve all the volumes inside your cluster for example.

-The final goal is to bring a better Docker UX when managing Swarm clusters.
+The purpose of the agent aims to allows previously node specific resources to be cluster-aware, all while keeping the Docker API request format.
+As aforementioned, this means that you only need to execute one Docker API request to retrieve all these resources from every node inside the cluster.
+In all bringing a better Docker user experience when managing Swarm clusters.

 Deployment
 ==========

-Instructions to deploy the Portainer agent and to connect Portainer to an agent.
+Here follow the instructions to deploy the Agent, and to connect it to Portainer.

 Deploy it as a stack
 --------------------